saxamrawat/saxamrawat/README.md

 - 👋 Hi, I’m @saxamrawat
-- 👀 I’m interested in coding and web development.
+- 👀 I’m interested in Coding and Data Analysis and Machine Learning.
-- 🌱 I’m currently learning Data Structures and Algorithm
+- 🌱 I’m currently learning DSA and ML.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML Projects and Data Analysis Projects.
 - 📫 How to reach me Email me at: saxamrawat@gmail.com

 <!---